RULES and CONSTITUTION of THE SALUKI or GAZELLE HOUND CLUB

 (d) If the Club expels any member for discreditable conduct in connection with Dog Shows, Trials or Competitions, the Club must report the matter in writing to the Kennel Club within seven days and supply any particulars required.

-(e) A member who has resigned or who has been removed from membership shall forfeit all rights and privileges of the Club and shall forthwith return to the Honorary Secretary any challenge cups or trophies belonging to the Club which he may hold.
+(e) A member who has resigned or who has been removed from membership shall forfeit all rights and privileges of the Club and shall forthwith return to the Honorary Secretary any challenge cups or trophies belonging to the Club which he/she may hold.

 5. Subscription and Finance